danterazo/FA19-LING-X490/LING-X490-SP20/README.md

     - 80/20 or 90/10
     - shuffle before
     - train on 80, test on 20. file away, then go back to testing on small samples.
+    - See Sandra's email; train on 80/20 split on `train.target+comments.csv`

 # TODO, future
 - [] FUTURE: potentially sample only implicit tweets